textanalyticsman/ansible-soa-wldt/README.md

 This role configures three node managers for AdminServer, soa\_server01 and soa\_server02 as Linux services.

-### certificates

-This role creates self-signed certificates and configure key stores, trust stores and SSL for the SOA domain.

-### configurenodemanager

-This role configures three node managers over SSL.

 ### configurewlst

 This role configures the file **wlst\_internal.sh** to allow using nmConnect over SSL.

-### configuredomainpkissl

-This role configures the SOA domain to use the certificates created by the role certificates.
-This role also updated the SSL configuration.
-These configurations are applied for the AdminServer and all the managed servers within the domain.

 How could I start services after executing site.yml?
 ----------------------------------------------------